 The iconography of the thangka and its meaning

 Softcover, 5" x 7"

-Also recommended: Realizing Confidence: Making the Primordial Rigden Thangka, a DVD including comments about the iconography by the Sakyong and thangka painter Cynthia Moku.
+Also recommended: Realizing Confidence: The Making of the Primordial Rigden Thangka, a DVD including comments about the iconography by the Sakyong and thangka painter Cynthia Moku.